 States and their security agencies globally control access to information and use the protection of intellectual property as an excuse to apply total censorship to control the available resources.

-The State and corporations have data on economic behaviour, and through legislation they have received complete access to all payment transactions and consumer habits.
+The State and corporations have data on economic behavior, and through legislation they have received complete access to all payment transactions and consumer habits.

-New technology brings the possibility of choice – we are in a time that is defined by the manifesto of cryptoanarchy.
+New technology brings the possibility of choice – we are in a time that is defined by The Crypto Anarchist Manifesto.

-With a fast internet connection, reliable anonymity and decentralised currency, you preserve freedom which we have been loosing as a society.
+With a fast internet connection, reliable anonymity and decentralized currency, you preserve freedom which we have been losing as a society.